-Activities for Dad and baby bonding
+Activities for baby bonding with Dad

 Some things to try:

-- Bottle feeding – share this responsibility when appropriate.
+Share this responsibility when appropriate.
 Breastfeeding obviously inhibits this some, but it’s important to discuss it with your spouse when the baby is ready and how often you both are comfortable with it because it’s very good quiet, bonding time with your son.
 If you’re using formula, share the responsibility.

-- Nighttime Routines – my husband hardly ever got up to do nighttime feedings, especially while I was on maternity leave.
+My husband hardly ever got up to do nighttime feedings, especially while I was on maternity leave.
 He didn’t need to, it was easier for me to breastfeed.
 However, in the early days when I was exhausted, I should have fed the baby and asked him to rock the baby while I went back to sleep.
 Yes, it would have potentially made him more sleep deprived as well, but the quiet hours of the nights are some of my better newborn memories.
 Even after our son started sleeping through the night, my husband and I have alternated doing bedtime.
 Our son deserves to have this bonding time with both parents.

-- Do something you want to do while telling your son about it – I understand you get bored.
+I understand you get bored.
 This baby boy does NOTHING, but that doesn’t mean you can’t do things you want to do while bonding with him.
 If the baby is just going to lay there and stare at you while you play with his toes anyway, might as well have those earbuds in listening to a podcast or a new album release from your favorite artist or even reading a book of your choice.
 You can comment, sing along or read out loud and it’s all the same.
 Your boy gets to see your face, listen to your voice and have one-on-one time.

 A benefit of father-son bonding